Exiv2/exiv2/README.md

 4. sudo
 5. gettext

-To run the test suite, you neeed:
+To run the test suite, you need:

 1. python3
 2. chksum